SummerSmith/slogo/doc/API_REVIEW_sas118.md

 4. Why do you think your API/design is _good_ (also define what your measure of good is)?
     * I think the design is good because it spreads out the responsibilities of the parser between multiple classes.
 There will not be one class that contains all the code.
     * In addition, the code is very flexible and should not have to be changed if other commands are added or a different number of commands is expected.

+### Part 2
+1. How do you think Design Patterns are currently represented in the design or could be used to help improve the design?
+    * Currently we are using a version of the strategy design plan or the command design plan for the backend.
+The Executor class will have information that the commands in the child classes will access and edit, based on their functionality.

+2. What feature/design problem are you most excited to work on?
+    * I am most excited to figure out the stack/tree and argument array process.
+I want to ensure that it will catch a command that has the wrong number of arguments or that has incorrect commands included.

+3. What feature/design problem are you most worried about working on?
+    * I am most worried about catching mistakes in which there are the wrong number of arguments or where 15 is represented as ( 10 + 5 ).
+I think these cases will be the hardest to catch and properly execute.

+4. Come up with at least five use cases for your part (it is absolutely fine if they are useful for both teams).
+    * sum fd 50 rt 90
+    * fd fd 50
+    * fd 50
+    * sum rt 90 fd 50
+    * difference rt 45 fd 10